donaldkimtai/donaldkimtai/README.md

 📧 donaldkimtai623@gmail.com
 📍 Nairobi, Kenya

-Open to opportunities in **Cloud Engineering, Security, and AI Systems**
+Open to opportunities in **Cloud Engineering, DevSecOps, and AI Systems**